gontcharovd/website/content/about/index.md

 Since then, I've worked at several industrial plants.
 Controlling a continuous process, be it an aluminium smelter, gas distribution network, or wind mill farm, requires careful manipulation of data.
 But, unlike matter and energy, I could manipulate data with the tips of my fingers from the comfort of my chair, transforming raw data into fascinating insights.
 And so my love for data was born.

-Today, I work as an independent data engineer helping digital product owners in energy & utilities ingest time series data from legacy SCADA systems into Azure Databricks.
+Today, I work as an independent data engineer helping product owners in energy & utilities ingest time series data from legacy SCADA systems into Azure Databricks.

 ![Denis Gontcharov](me.jpg)
 *Databricks Data & AI Summit, San Francisco CA, June 2025*